Ljubljana Airport: Runway

 The airport has a 3300 × 60 m paved runway which is equipped with ILS Cat IIIb on runway 30.
 NDB and VOR approach are also available.
-The runway of Ljubljana Jože Pučnik Airport was closed to air traffic in April 2010 during which time, the entire length of the asphalt surface of the runway was renovated, as well as the asphalt surface on some parts of the taxiways.

 Expansion plan

 In April 2017 the airport operator Fraport Slovenia announced a plan to expand the existing passenger terminal.
 A modular solution was proposed which can be carried out in phases that are effectively and continuously adapted to traffic development needs.

 The first phase of the terminal expansion was opened for traffic in July 2021.
 The capacity of the departures area was increased from 500 passengers per hour to 1,250 passengers per hour.
 A new 10000 m2 extension was built to the west of the old terminal building.
 It includes a large duty-free shop, a new business lounge, one new air bridge, as well as renovated food & beverage and promotional areas.
-There are 22 check-in desks and 5 long security lines available.
+There are 22 check-in desks and five long security lines available.
 A new baggage sorting area was also added and the baggage reclaim area was expanded and equipped with two long carousels.

 The existing passenger terminal, which covers 13000 m2, was partly renovated and functionally incorporated with the new building.
 The construction began in July 2019 and was completed in June 2021 in time for Slovenia's Presidency of the Council of the European Union.
 The entire renovated and expanded terminal complex covers a total of 28587 m2.

 In 2017 Fraport Slovenija also published a revised Master Plan for the period 2010–2040.
 It includes a plan to construct a new 6000 m2 cargo terminal to the east of the airport complex, expansion of passenger and aircraft maintenance aprons and a relocation of the general aviation apron to the west.
 To the north, a business and logistics center named Airport City is planned.
 It will include various business and logistic facilities as well as a new hotel, there are multiple subsidies as well as incentives for the potential investor.
-In January 2018 a new road from Kranj to Mengeš that will enable the development of the Airport City has been opened.
+In January 2018 a new road from Kranj to Mengeš that will enable the development of the Airport City was opened.